 North Myrtle Beach/Little River« Previous Entries

-Some larger red drum are feeding around the Little River jetties, where they’ll bite live baits under floats or crab chunks fished on the bottom.
+Some large red drum are feeding in Little River Inlet and biting live menhaden on the bottom.

 Steve, of Cherry Grove Pier, reports that bottom fishermen are still hooking plenty of sea mullet, croaker, and other panfish on shrimp.

 Anglers baiting up with pieces of jellyfish are hooking some spadefish.

 Anglers are hooking some bluefish and plenty of ladyfish while working casting lures from the pier.